reflectoring/reflectoring.github.io/_posts/2020-12-27-spring-boot-exception-handling.md

 }
 ```

-We can see that besides a well-formed error response, the payload it is not giving us any useful information.
+We can see that besides a well-formed error response, the payload is not giving us any useful information.
 Even the `message`
-the field is empty which we might want to contain the message of our exception, which would be something like "Item with id 1 not found".
+ field is empty, which we might want to contain something like "Item with id 1 not found".

 Let's start by fixing the error message issue.

-Spring Boot provides a number of properties with which **we can add the exception message, exception class, or even have a stack trace
+Spring Boot provides some properties with which **we can add the exception message, exception class, or even a stack trace
 as part of the response payload**:

 ```yaml